cucumber/docs/content/overview.md

 Teams produce examples that describe desired behaviour before the software is implemented.
-When the acceptance tests are written as examples, it stimulates people’s imaginations and helps them see other Scenarios they hadn’t previously considered.
+When the acceptance tests are written as examples, it stimulates people’s imaginations and helps them see other scenarios they hadn’t previously considered.

 When the team writes their acceptance tests collaboratively, they can develop